 Time to Ban Triclosan From Household Use

-Triclosan has not been shown to have an added health benefit, and the long term effects of chronic low-grade exposure in humans are unknown.
-Yet, through the proliferation of triclosan in consumer products, Canadians are subject to chronic exposure to this chemical, which has been shown to mimic hormones, and pollute waterways.
+Triclosan doesn’t offer any proven health benefit, and the long term effects of chronic low-grade exposure in humans are unknown.
+Yet, through the proliferation of triclosan in consumer products like soaps, tooth paste and potentially teething toys, Canadians are subject to chronic exposure to this hormone-mimicking chemical.
+Triclosan is even linked to the growth in antibiotic-resistant bacteria, so-called "superbugs".

-Canadians should not be brushing their teeth and washing their dishes with a cancer-causing chemical.
-We urge Health Canada to ban the household use of triclosan.
+Canadians should not be washing their hands with a potentially cancer-causing chemical banned from products in the U.S. We urge Health Canada to ban the household use of triclosan.